chronos-tachyon/roxy/configuration.md

 Section `"rules"` is structured as an Array of Objects, where each Object represents a single "rule".
-A rule is an optional set of matching criteria, an optional list of mutations to apply, and an optional target spec.
-It does not make sense to specify a rule with no mutations _and_ no target, but nothing prevents you from doing this.
+A rule is an optional set of matching criteria, an optional list of mutations to apply, and an optional frontend name.
+It does not make sense to specify a rule with no mutations _and_ no frontend, but nothing prevents you from doing this.

 ```
 "rules": [